 It’s hard to pinpoint, but it’s clear that there have been multiple environmental changes that contribute to this problem.

-I also usually recommend an elimination diet, like the Whole30.
-Elimination diets get rid of entire food groups for a period of time, then slowly reintroduce them one at a time in an effort to identify triggers.
+I also usually recommend an elimination diet, like Whole30.
+Elimination diets get rid of the most common food sensitivities for a period of time, then slowly reintroduce them one by one in an effort to identify reactions.
 If that is too daunting, I recommend at least eliminating gluten and dairy for 6 weeks, since these are the most common food triggers.
-Note that if gluten intolerance is suspected, I like to test for markers of celiac disease before eliminating gluten.
-Celiac tests are invalid once gluten has been eliminated, and testing helps differentiate between celiac disease and non-celiac gluten sensitivity (NCGS).
+Note that if gluten intolerance is suspected, I like to test for markers of Celiac disease before eliminating gluten.
+Celiac tests are invalid once gluten has been eliminated, and testing helps differentiate between Celiac disease and NCGS.

 Here’s the good news… Since so many of us have food sensitivities, there is a growing market that caters to this and makes it easier for us to navigate dietary restrictions.
 I know this all too well.
 Some of my favorite resources include:

 Paleo On The Go – Heat and serve meals delivered to your door, including Paleo, sugar-detox, and AIP-friendly (Autoimmune Paleo) options.

 RealPlans – Meal plans made with dietary restrictions in mind, including AIP and Whole30 options.